 The best way to learn quantitative methods is to do quantitative analysis.
 How do you get students working with data?

-Do they get a chance to practice or repeat particular techniques for forms of analysis in order to learn from mistakes and develop more confidence?
+Do they get a chance to practise or repeat particular techniques for forms of analysis in order to learn from mistakes and develop more confidence?

 How much support is available for undertaking data analysis?
 Have the students seen an example of how to carry out this task through a demonstration or a worked-up paper?